TLeafWolf/C-_Group_Project/README.md

 Text File list for things in menu (To Be done By Teresa)

-1 text file to save order in. + ways to store order info in it. (done by Ashton?)
+1 text file to save order in. + ways to store order info in it. (done by Ashton)

 ## Include the usage of at least two arrays (10 points).